shakilmith/documentaion/spring-boot/codeinjar/spring-boot-with-mysql-database/index.md

 ## Create a Controller Class

-In order to handle the mapping uri or incoming request, we have to define the controller class as well.
+In order to handle mapping uri or incoming request, we have to define the controller class as well.
 So, create a controller class in **com.company/controller** and name it **PersonController.java**.
 You have to annotate this class by either **@Controller** or **@RestController** annotation.
 As, we try to create a simple backend rest api type application, thus use the **@RestController** annotation.

 **PersonController.java**